cpierard/moguls_of_chaos/README.md

 This project aims to perform the small numerical experiment that Ed did and explained in his book *The Essence of Chaos*.

 I started this small project two years ago after reading the above-mentioned book, but I couldn't finish it, and given that I am required to do a small project for my scientific computing class, I will use this opportunity to finish once and for all this mini-project.
-Also, this problem is an excuse to refresh my very rusty Julia skills and to keep my Python skills fresh.
+Also, this problem is an excuse to refresh my very rusty Julia skills and to keep my Python skills sharp.

 ![](fig/shape_of_moguls.png)